-- Shift in core values, from not wanting to take care of parents to wanting to take care of them.
+- Shift in core values, from not wanting to take care of parents to want to take care of them.

-- Shift from being optimism about their career to being very demoralized and needing to look for a way out through entrepreneurship or change in vocation.
+- Shift from being optimistic about their career to being very demoralized and needing to look for a way out through entrepreneurship or change in vocation.

-With so much possible shifts in your life, do you really think you can successfully achieve your life goals simply by following the actions drawn out by the original financial plan?
+With so many possible shifts in your life, do you really think you can successfully achieve your life goals simply by following the actions drawn out by the original financial plan?